astropy/astropy/docs/uncertainty/index.rst

 well-behaved distributions (e.g., the Normal distribution) have analytic forms which may eventually enable a more compact/efficient representation.
-In the future these may provide a coherent uncertainty propogation mechanism to work with `~astropy.nddata.NDData`  However, this is not currently implemented.
+In the future these may provide a coherent uncertainty propagation mechanism to work with `~astropy.nddata.NDData`  However, this is not currently implemented.

 Getting Started
 ===============

-To demonstrate a simple use case for distributions, consider the problem of uncertainty propogation of normal distributions.
+To demonstrate a simple use case for distributions, consider the problem of uncertainty propagation of normal distributions.
 Assume there are two measurements you wish to add, each with normal uncertainties.
 We start with some initial imports/setup::